UNCLASSIFIED (U)

 9 FAM 402.2-4(B)(8) (U) Dependents of Noncitizen Members of U.S. Armed Forces Eligible for Naturalization under INA 328

 a.
 (U) An applicant who is a dependent of a noncitizen member of the U.S. Armed Forces who qualifies for naturalization under INA 328 and whose primary intent is to accompany the spouse or parent on the service member’s assignment to the United States may be issued a B visa.
-The future possibility of adjustment of status need not necessitate a “denial of visa” under INA 214(b).
+The future possibility of adjustment of status need not necessitate a “refusal of visa” under INA 214(b).
 A dependent of a noncitizen service member who is refused a visa under INA 214(b) as an intending immigrant must be referred to the DHS office having jurisdiction over the dependent’s place of residence for parole consideration under INA 212(d)(5).

 b.
 (U) Since the purpose of parole in these cases is to serve humanitarian interests, it is not appropriate for a dependent to seek parole from DHS to enter the United States while the service member served a tour of duty outside the United States.